John 13

 John 13: Embracing Humility and Service

-Symbolism of Foot-Washing: Humility and Service
+The Symbolism of Foot-Washing: A Lesson in Humility

-Questions for Reflection:
+Questions for Reflection: Living Out Humility and Service

 • What does it look like for you to serve others as Jesus did?